 How did you learn about Art of Hosting (please add the date and place) and what attracted you to it?

-I learned "about" the Art of Hosting online, through a variety of e-mail lists, probably around 2004.
-(Yes!
-I just found the e-mail... there was an invitation on Tom Atlee's Co-Intelligence Institute list, in December of 2003, for the February 2004 training on Whidbey Island....)
+I first learned about the Art of Hosting online, through a variety of e-mail lists, probably around 2004.

-However, I was not able to actually EXPERIENCE an "Art of Hosting" gathering until I was able to attend the Art of Participatory Leadership in NYC, in June of 2010.
+However, I was not able to actually EXPERIENCE an "Art of Hosting" gathering until I attended the Art of Participatory Leadership in NYC, in June of 2010.

-AND, maybe most importantly, that it was offering these trainings to a wide audience, as a way of developing our larger "social capacity" to host conversations that matter...
+I especially appreciated that AoH is offering these trainings to a wide audience, as a way of developing our larger "social capacity" to host conversations that matter...

 Tell us about your experience with Art of Hosting as part of your life and work.
 What would you say your competence in it is? (new, starting practitioner, experienced practitioner, steward)